Enology Training in Austria

 The fee for Landjugend Österreich is 250, - Euro.
 If the trainee cancels after the placement is found we will charge a cancellation fee of 150,- Euros.

-The minimum wage is about € 1.280 Euros (differences are depending on the provinces) per month (40 hours/week and 16 hours overtime/month), which can be reduced by the costs for room and board (196,20 Euro).
-Additionally the trainee has to pay for travel health insurance.
-During the training period the trainee is fully health insured by the host.
+The minimum wage 2022 is about € 1.560 Euros per month (40 hours/week and 16 hours overtime/month), differences are depending on the provinces.
+It can be reduced by the costs for room and board (196,20 Euro).
+During the training period the trainee is fully health insured by the host, the costs for it will be deducted from the wage by law.
+Additionally the trainee has to pay for a travel health insurance.

-Wages are a subject to change every year in June.
+Wages are a subject to change every year.

 Work time and over time